Getting your Business in Order

 You’ll work with one of our certified business brokers to consider the curb appeal of your business and work toward creating action steps to improve the marketability of your business to potential buyers.

 Prepare for Negotiating the Deal

 The majority of business deals never arrive at the closing table because the buyers and/or sellers get emotional, take negotiations too personally, and become needlessly contentious in the negotiations.
-Another key reason that negotiations break down is because sellers encounter unexpected financial surprises.
-We will help you understand the deal from a buyer’s perspective, prepare you for staying objective through deal negotiations, and reduce the risk of allowing emotions to drive your decision making.
+Another key reason that negotiations break down is that sellers encounter unexpected financial surprises.
+We will help you understand the deal from a buyer’s perspective, prepare you for staying objective through deal negotiations, and reduce the risk of allowing emotions to drive your decision-making.